CDG510/Vibe/README.md

 # Vibe
-Connecting Studios &amp; Musicians Togeather
+Connecting Studios &amp; Musicians Together

 Created By Christian Gonzalez & Surag Sheth

-Social Ecommerce site built in the MEAN stack to provide studios and musicians means to connect and work together in a more streamlined manner.
+Social Ecommerce site built with the MEAN stack to provide studios and musicians means to connect and work together in a more streamlined manner.

-Currently integrating Paypal and finalizing UI before going live.